dentra/esphome-components/components/miot_cwbs01/README.md

 # EraClean Refrigerator Odor Eliminator Max (CWBS-01)

-> This component is in early beta!
+> This component is in beta stage.

+This component is using active bluetooth device connection, so do not set updtate interval less to save your device battery life.

 Sample configuration:
 ```yaml